 Ontario was once a leader in service delivery innovation.
 In the past, governments of all political stripes partnered with the private, not-for-profit, and broader public sectors as a means of meeting fiscal challenges while maintaining overall service levels.
 For example, all three political parties signed onto or renewed the government partnership with Teranet, a private company, to operate Ontario's Electronic Land and Registration System (ELRS).
-Under the terms of the contract with Teranet, the government received an initial payment of \$1 billion and a 50 year stream of royalty payments in exchange for exclusive electronic land registration and writ services.
+Under the terms of the contract with Teranet, the government received an initial payment of \$1 billion and a 50-year stream of royalty payments in exchange for exclusive electronic land registration and writ services.38

 Since deals like Teranet, however, the pace of innovation has slowed.
 Some within government are reluctant to use ASD models because of the misconception that ASD is ideologically motivated and is nothing more than an effort to reduce the public sector's overall wage bill.
 However, these are neither the objectives nor the consequences of the vast majority of ASD arrangements.
 ASD is a means by which governments can leverage the capital, technology, specialized skills, and expertise of its partners in order to meet specific public policy objectives, address complex social problems, and achieve better outcomes for their populations.
+ASD also enables government to leverage private sector investment to modernize the delivery of public services, to access new and innovative business models and to commercialize government intellectual property and processes.